 How to get to Plitvice Lakes?

-You can reach Plitvice Lake National Park from Zagreb (the capital of Croatia), Split or Zadar by bus or join an organized group tour.
+You can get to Plitvice Lake National Park from Zagreb (the capital of Croatia), Split or Zadar by bus or join an organized group tour.
 It takes about 2 hours from Zagreb and Zadar by car and 2,5 hours by bus.

 Plitvice Lakes National Park map